-At its core, IRMA is a certification system for mine performance.
+At its core, IRMA is an assessment system for mine performance.
 As such, we seek to provide market value and recognition for responsible practices at the mine site.

 We do so by providing independent, credible reporting of a mine’s performance, allowing purchasing companies, investors, civil society, and labor unions to better understand the achievements of mining companies, as well as the challenges they face.

 As a mining company, we welcome your engagement in IRMA and invite you to begin your journey by:

 - setting up an introductory call with IRMA leadership to better understand the system, and

 - familiarizing yourself with IRMA’s Standard for Responsible Mining through our Mine Measure tool—this allows you to confidentially self-assess your mine’s performance against IRMA’s Standard

 While these are important first steps, the real value of engaging IRMA is realized after an independent, third-party audit.
 An audit involves:

 - selecting an IRMA-approved auditing firm

 - providing the documentation and evidence needed for the auditing firm’s desk-based review of the mine (the first phase)